Baked Swordfish Livornese

 Baked Swordfish Livornese is a white-meaty fish that turns out exquisitely flavorful when topped and baked with a simple onion-tomato-olive sauce.
 The secret to its aromatic taste is in our 6-ingredient sauce which gives this swordfish its moist texture and a ton of flavor!
 If you love swordfish, then this recipe is for you!

-What is Swordfish Livornese?
+What is Livornese?

 But, everyone who tries this recipe… will fall in love with swordfish – guaranteed!